Eagle in Florida

 • Weight – 11 lb to 7.9 lb

 In Florida, the golden eagle (Aquila chrysaetos) is the biggest eagle species.
-It’s known for its golden-brown head and neck.
+It’s known for its golden-brown head and neck, which is a characteristic of the common species of eagle.
 This makes it look like the king of the skies.

 Golden Eagle

-Even though they’re rare in Florida, you might see them in Everglades National Park or along the coast in winter.
+Even though bald eagles are rare in Florida, you might see them in Everglades National Park or along the coast in winter during the nesting season.
 Seeing a golden eagle is special for bird lovers and nature fans.
 They are big, can fly high, and hunt well.
 They show power and beauty in nature.

 Golden eagles are big, have strong claws, and have great eyesight.
 They mainly eat small to medium mammals.
 These birds show the beauty of nature, and seeing them in Florida is a rare treat for nature lovers.